habitat-sh/on-prem-builder/README.md

 *Important*: Make sure that the certificate files are named exactly `ssl-certificate.key` and `ssl-certificate.crt`.
 If you have procured the certificate from a different source, rename them to the prescribed filenames, and ensure that they are located in the same folder as the `install.sh` script.
 They will get uploaded to the Chef Habitat supervisor during the install.

-### Airgapped Installation (Recommended prep work, if airgapped)
+### Preparing for an Airgapped Installation (Recommended if applicable)

-In order to install the on-prem Chef Habitat Builder in an airgapped (no direct Internet access) environment, the following preparatory steps are helpful:
+In order to install the on-prem Chef Habitat Builder in an airgapped (no direct Internet access) environment, the following preparatory steps are helpful.

+> Note: Unless otherwise noted, the tasks are intended to be completed on a Non-Airgapped environment with Internet connectivity

 1. Download the [Zip archive](https://github.com/habitat-sh/on-prem-builder/archive/master.zip) of the on-prem-builder repo